 What if I think my Team Needs a Section Change?

-If your team is seriously misplaced, you should first contact your town organization’s President, Registrar, or Travel Director.
+If your team is seriously misplaced, you should also always contact your town organization’s President, Registrar, or Travel Director.
 Swap requests that are initiated by a team will not be recognized unless they are approved by the town organization.
-The President, Registrar, or Travel Director should then contact your BAYS Division Director to request a swap.
+The President, Registrar, or Travel Director may also contact your BAYS Division Director to request a swap on your behalf.

 What if BAYS has asked my Team to Swap with Another, but We’d Prefer to Stay in Our Current Section?